BFO-Mappings/PROV-to-BFO/PROV/README.md

 Sydney Cohen, Giacomo De Colle, Austin Liebers, Tim Prudhomme, Alec Sculley, Karl Xie

 # Usage
+### Development
+* [Editor's development version here.](prov-mappings-edit.ttl) This contains imports of BFO, CCO, RO, and 91 example instances from the PROV-O docs to test with.
+Open this file in Protege to view the mapping in full context of each aligned ontology.
+Test this file to ensure consistency among the extensions.

+### PROV-BFO
 * [PROV-BFO Release version here.](prov-bfo-directmappings.ttl) This contains only the mapped and extended terms from BFO.
-Use this one in production.
+Use this file in production.
-* [Editor's development version here.](prov-mappings-edit.ttl) This contains imports of BFO, CCO, RO, and 91 example instances from the PROV-O docs to test with.
-Open this one in Protege to view the mapping in full context of each aligned ontology.

 ### PROV-RO
 * [PROV-CC Release version here.](prov-cco-directmappings.ttl) This contains only the mapped and extended terms from RO.
-Use this one in production.
+Use this file in production.

 ### PROV-CCO
 * [PROV-CCO Release version here.](prov-cco-directmappings.ttl) This contains only the mapped and extended terms from CCO.
-Use this one in production.
+Use this file in production.

 # Scope
 * The mapping goal is to subsume every [PROV-O](https://www.w3.org/TR/prov-o/) term under some [BFO (Basic Formal Ontology)](https://basic-formal-ontology.org/) or [RO (Relation Ontology)](https://oborel.github.io/) term.
 A separate extension which maps PROV-O to [CCO (Common Core Ontologies)](https://github.com/CommonCoreOntology/CommonCoreOntologies) is also proposed.